BlopaSc/PAIndemic/README.md

 * Unity: The web client is built using Unity, all the files and resources needed are found within the "PandemicWeb" subfolder.
 * Python 3: The server and game logic are implemented using Python 3 and its standard libraries (mostly).

+Also, the reading of the rulebook and/or playing the game is highly encouraged, the rulebook is accessible here: [Pandemic-rulebook](https://images-cdn.zmangames.com/us-east-1/filer_public/25/12/251252dd-1338-4f78-b90d-afe073c72363/zm7101_pandemic_rules.pdf)

 ### Prerequisites

 Most of the system is built using standard libraries but just in case here is a complete list of libraries used: